 - Due to local orders, facial coverings or masks are required inside buildings for staff and visitor safety.

-- The Fort George Inlet Parking area at the south end of the island is closed.
+- The Fort George Inlet Parking area at the south end of Little Talbot Island is closed.

 - Visitors are expected to maintain distances of at least six feet apart.

 Find out safety updates, park and campground access, and visitation hours of Florida State Parks in Jacksonville at the following:

 - Amelia Island State Park (Nassau County)

 - Fort George Island Cultural State Park (and Ribault Club)

 - George Crady Bridge Fishing Pier State Park